Curriculum standards

 The trainee will:

-- engage consumers in quality improvement activities
+- support engagement with consumers and community representatives in quality improvement activities

 Requires some supervision